eface2face/doctortc/README.md

 #### callback

-The success callback is called with two arguments `packetsInfo` and `statistics`:
+The success callback is called with two arguments `statistics` and `packetsInfo`:

-* `packetsInfo`: An Array with the information each packet sent during the test.
-Each position in the array contains an Object with the following keys:
-    * `sentTime`: The time in which this packet was sent.
-It is a delta time (in milliseconds) since the test started.
-    * `recvTime`: The time in which this packet was received (may be `null` if the packet was lost!).
-It is a delta time (in milliseconds) since the test started.
-    * `elapsedTime`: The elapsed time (in milliseconds) between this packet was sent and received.
 * `statistics`: An Object with some statistics about the test.
 Keys in the Object are:
     * `testDuration`: The duration of the test (in milliseconds).
     * `packetsSent`: Number of packets sent during the test.